ExxistanceDC/Ninku-English-Translation/README.md

 # Ninku English Translation Patch
 An English patch for the Sega Saturn Japanese exclusive, <a href=https://segaretro.org/Ninku:_Tsuyokina_Yatsura_no_Daigekitotsu!>Ninku: Tsuyokina Yatsura no Daigekitotsu!</a>

 Ninku is a 1v1 fighting game based on the manga/anime of the <a href=https://en.wikipedia.org/wiki/Ninku>same name</a>.
-With 2D character sprites and 3D backgrounds, it has a nice presentation (especially the camera work in the stage introductions) that is evocotive of later fighters like Marvel vs Capcom.
+With 2D character sprites and 3D backgrounds, it has a nice presentation (especially the camera work in the stage introductions) that is evocotive of later fighters like Marvel vs Capcom 2.
 Otherwise, it's a rather barebones affair with only an arcade mode and a versus mode.
 Still, it's another Saturn Japanese exclusive that is now available for English audiences!

 ## Table of Contents
 1. [Overview](#Overview)